-There are 9 Peer Support Worker positions in the BHRS adult system funded by MHSA.
-They are distributed throughout the system in a variety of clinical program teams: OASIS (Older Adult system of Integrated Services), Pathways and the 5 County Regional Clinics.
-One part-time Peer Support Worker position was made full time.
+There are 9 Peer Support Worker positions in BHRS Adult and Older Adult Services funded by MHSA.
+They support a variety of clinical program teams: OASIS (Older Adult system of Integrated Services), Pathways and the 5 County Regional Clinics.
+One part-time Peer Support Worker position was converted to full time.

-- 6 Peer Support Workers on the Adult Clinical Services Teams - 1 Peer Support Worker is in the Older Adult System of Integrated Services (OASIS) Team (part time civil service position) - 1 Senior Community Worker on the Adult Services Teams (full time civil service position) - 1 Senior Community Worker on the Pathway Team (full time civil service position)
+- 6 Peer Support Workers on the Adult Clinical Services Teams - 1 part-time Peer Support Worker in the Older Adult System of Integrated Services (OASIS) Team - 1 Senior Community Worker on the Adult Services Teams - 1 Senior Community Worker on the Pathway Team

-The Peer Support Workers are culturally, racially, ethnically and linguistically diverse.
-This includes Chinese, Pacific Islander, Latino, Caucasian, African American and LGBTQ staff, several of whom are immigrant bilingual and bi-cultural.
+The Peer Support Workers are culturally, racially, ethnically and linguistically diverse representing Chinese, Pacific Islander, Latino, Caucasian, African American and LGBTQ communities, several of whom are immigrant bilingual and bi-cultural and assist by:

-- Facilitate the transition to a higher level of care - Connecting to vocational resources - Applying for benefits, process with Medi-Cal, Supplemental Security Income (SSI), unemployment Social Security Disability Insurance (SSDI), Department of Rehabilitation assistance, general assistance, food stamps, etc. - Providing transportation support in order to acquire medical or mental health services, - Assisting with the distribution of phones for clients to attend appointments - Supporting clients with phone technology - Connecting to virtual peer support services as heart and soul, California clubhouse, Voices of Recovery and the Barbara A. Mouton Multicultural Wellness Center
+- Facilitating the transition to a higher level of care - Connecting to vocational resources - Applying for benefits, process with Medi-Cal, Supplemental Security Income (SSI), unemployment Social Security Disability Insurance (SSDI), Department of Rehabilitation assistance, general assistance, food stamps, etc. - Providing transportation support in order to acquire medical or behavioral health services, - Assisting with the distribution of phones for clients to attend appointments - Supporting clients with phone technology - Connecting to virtual peer support services as Heart and Soul, California Clubhouse, Voices of Recovery and the Barbara A. Mouton Multicultural Wellness Center